Lanrayy/tip-calculator-app/README.md

 }
 ```

+Day 4:

+Javascript
+When you use `.toFixed()` to convert a number to decimal place, it returns string not a number.
+This introduced a bug into my code when adding the tip and bill per person.

 ### Continued development

 I will use this section to outline areas that I want to continue focusing on in future projects.
 These could be concepts I'm still not completely comfortable with or techniques I found useful that you want to refine and perfect.